32 Assisted Living Communities near Austin

 A great way to narrow down your search for the right assisted living community in Austin is to read user reviews on sites like Yelp, Google, and Facebook.
 Ordinary people who have had good (and not so good) experiences with different facilities are likely to be honest about their findings and provide you with a level of insight you might not gain any other way.

 Among the assisted living communities that receive stellar user reviews in Austin are The Collinfield House and The Heritage at Hunters Chase, both in Austin proper.
 Other highly rated assisted living facilities include Legacy Oaks, Silverado Onion Creek Memory Care Community and Tech Ridge Oaks.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Austin
+What Questions Should I Ask When Touring Assisted Living Facilities in Austin?

 - What's the ratio of staff to residents?

 - Are there staff members who speak your loved one's native language fluently?

 - What emergency protocols are in place?
 Are residents' rooms equipped with a 24-hour emergency response system?